Which Is Larger A Pound Or Kilogram

 Conclusion

 Now that you're armed with this knowledge, consider how you can apply it in your daily life.
 Do you have a recipe that uses both pounds and kilograms?
 Try converting all the measurements to one unit for easier cooking.
 Are you planning a trip abroad?
-Familiarize yourself with the metric system to make shopping and navigating easier.
+So familiarize yourself with the metric system to make shopping and navigating easier.
 And if you found this article helpful, share it with your friends and family to help them demystify the world of weights and measures!